Below is an article on Athlete Poaching and coaching etiquette.

 The new coach must insist that the current coach is informed of the athlete’s intentions to seek coaching elsewhere.

-However when I have been in the situation of athletes/parents wanting to join my training group from another group, In addition, I have gone as far as contacting the current/former coach myself.
+However, when I have been in the situation of athletes/parents wanting to join my training group from another group.
+Also, I have gone as far as contacting the current/former coach myself.
 To make sure everything has been communicated to my satisfaction.

-In addition, a transfer done well should see everyone involved remain on good terms.
+Also, a transfer done well should see everyone involved remain on good terms.
 However, there should be no lingering awkwardness, suspicion, antagonism, or ill-feeling.
 Unfortunately, this is not always the case.
-Therefore using the above recommendations will go a long way towards preventing these problems and promoting a positive outcome for all.
+Therefore using the above recommendations will go a long way towards preventing these problems and promoting a positive outcome.

 What is your experience with the transfer of athletes between coaches?